twistingmercury/dotnet_refresher/README.md

 ### Versioning

-Git tags identify application releases; the latest tag is `v0.1.6`.
+Git tags identify application releases; the latest tag is `v0.1.8`.
 Inspect the current checkout with:

 ```sh
 git describe --tags --always
 ```

-The chart currently declares version `0.1.0` and `appVersion: "1.16.0"`.
+The Orders chart currently declares version `0.1.0` and `appVersion: "1.16.0"`.
 Its explicit image tags in `values.yaml` determine the deployed images.

 ## Learning journal